-The Wolper Law Firm is currently investigating claims against John Raleigh, a Financial Advisor at Summit Brokerage Services in Sarasota, FL.
+The Wolper Law Firm, P.A. is currently investigating claims against John Raleigh, a Financial Advisor at Summit Brokerage Services in Sarasota, FL.
 John Raleigh has been in the securities industry since 1993 and previously worked at American Express Investment Services.

 According to publicly available records released by the Financial Industry Regulatory Authority (FINRA), on November 7, 2017, a customer filed a complaint against John Raleigh, alleging unsuitable investment recommendations in connection with the sale of a life insurance annuity investment.
 The alleged damages are $600,000 and the matter remains pending.
 In November 2016, a second customer filed a customer complaint, alleging impropriety regarding an annuity distribution.